AFraderaSola/HugoWebsite/content/project/Lolium/index.md

 date: "2022-07-20T00:00:00Z"
 external_link: ""
 image:
-  # caption: RNAseq exploratory analysis: PCA and clustered heat map.
+  # caption: Jury vote function for RNAseq differential expression analysis
-  focal_point: Smart
+  # focal_point: Smart
 # links:
 # - icon: twitter
 #   icon_pack: fab
 #   name: Follow
 #   url: https://twitter.com/afraderasola
-# slides: example
+slides: IPPlolium
-summary: Main M.Sc project - I developed a scoring function around three R-based RNA-Seq differential expression packages (DESeq2, edgeR, limma+voom).
-The main goal was to assess ow well packages perform and compare the their results in order to maximize (or restric, depending on your criteria) the number of detected DEGs.
+summary: For my M.Sc project, I developed a scoring function to evaluate the performance of four widely used RNA-Seq differential expression packages (DESeq2, edgeR, limma+voom, and BaySeq).
+The aim was to compare and assess the results of each package and determine the optimal approach for detecting differentially expressed genes (DEGs).
+By developing this function, we aimed to provide researchers with a tool to maximize or restrict the number of detected DEGs based on their criteria.
 tags:
 - Genomics
 title: Scoring function development for RNA-Seq differential expression assessment